 General Dentist in Peachtree City, GA

 Our office sees patients of all ages so you don’t have to wonder who to call when you need a general dentist in Peachtree City, GA.
-Dr. Brian Linton, Dr. Ed Davis, and Dr. Hannah Voelker are excited about the opportunity to help you maintain your and your family’s smiles.
+Dr. Brian Linton, Dr. Frank Rogers, and Dr. Hannah Voelker are excited about the opportunity to help you maintain your and your family’s smiles.